AndierZ/conduit/README.md

 32. add annotation for middle ware methods
 33. Done - User unit tests
 34. Done - Article unit tests

-Comment unit tests
+35. Comment unit tests

 Query unit tests

 cleanup string constants
-Put all middleware in a shared base class
+Put all middleware in a shared base class add custom jwt handler to expect "token" instead of "bearer"
-Add morphia method to get count more efficiently

-later
+After back from vacation:
+    Use long for entity id
+    Add postgres service to replace mongodb
-    populate base fields (in the GUI or at the very end, i.e. db side?) better deal with event.fail(e), instead of just showing internal server error? add custom jwt handler to expect "token" instead of "bearer"
+    populate base fields (in the GUI or at the very end, i.e. db side?) security review

-security review
-Deploy to aws as a single docker image
-Dockerize each verticle and deploy in a cluster
-Add load balancer in front of the http verticles look into using protobuf as customized codec for service proxy
+    Dockerize each verticle and deploy to AWS look into using protobuf as customized codec for service proxy